Title IX: Sexual Misconduct

 1. Sexual harassment is unwelcome conduct of a sexual nature.
 It includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
 Sexual violence is a form of sexual harassment.
 Sexual violence, as Office of Civil Rights uses the term, refers to physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent.
 A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, sexual abuse, and sexual coercion.

-2. Title IX also prohibits gender-based harassment, which is unwelcome conduct based on a student’s sex, harassing conduct based on a student’s failure to conform to sex stereotypes.
+3. Title IX also prohibits sex discrimination, which is unwelcome conduct based on a student’s sex, pregnancy, sex stereotypes and sex characteristics.

 The Office of Civil Rights further states, sex-based harassment can be carried out by school employees, other students, and third parties.
 All students can experience sex-based harassment, including male and female students, LGBT students, students with disabilities, and students of different races, national origins, and ages.
 Title IX protects all students from sex-based harassment, regardless of the sex of the parties, including when they are members of the same sex.